amanbhogale/amanbhogale/README.md

 ### 👋 Introduction

 Hey there!
-I’m Aman Bhogale,AI enthusiast from Goa, India.
+I’m Aman Bhogale,AI enthusiast from India.
 When I’m not lost in the complexities of neural networks, I’m probably pondering the meaning of life (existentialism has its perks, right?).
 I like to think of myself as a techie with a philosophical twist—because why not contemplate the nature of existence while debugging code.

 ### 🚀 Skills & Interests